oslokommune/okctl-upgrade/gists/helm-component-extraction/aws-loadbalancer-controller/README.md

 ### Dependencies

-❗N.B.: ArgoCD and KubePromStack integrations must be extracted before extracting the AWS LoadBalancer Controller.
+❗N.B.: ArgoCD and KubePromStack integrations must be extracted and disabled before extracting the AWS LoadBalancer Controller.
 Is is because the AWS LoadBalancer Controller has provisioned network resources making ArgoCD and Grafana available on the internet.

 ### Log into AWS